At first this can definitely get a bit confusing, but there are three main types to consider when looking at hybrid and electric cars:

-Analysis by Cambridge Econometrics actually suggests that the increase in electric and hybrid cars due to the 2040 ban would raise the demand for electricity by less than 10% by 2050.
+Analysis by the National Grid actually suggests that the increase in electric and hybrid cars due to the 2035 ban would be completely manageable.

 Just like a fossil fuel powered vehicle, electric and hybrid cars do need to be refueled or recharged.